 Opifex turned to me and spoke with a raised voice.
 “It’s only because the Galactic Union wants to spy on us!” he turned to Caroline, “I don’t need one and will never take one!”

-“The Galactic Union has promised the captain an Entangled Reactor.
+“The Galactic Union has promised the captain a Quantum Star Reactor.
 Meaning The Liberty will get an enormous boost of energy.
 It wouldn’t take much for me to convince the captain to raise the amount of energy credits you will get for your service to the Union.”

 Opifex stared at Caroline for a moment.
 “If you get me one thousand more energy credits, I may accept it.”
 It surprised me how quick Opifex accepted the offer.
 But I suppose I shouldn’t have been surprised by anything Opifex does.